epics-e3/epics-e3.github.io/src/kb/guide/articles/5_build_process.md

 The e3 build process is a complicated bit of work.
 To recap, the overview is as follows:

-1. In the e3-wrapper directory: we collect some information and decide what build process we will perform (from `RULES_E3`), calling `make` in the module directory with information passed as in `CONFIG_E3_MAKEFILE`. `EPICSVERSION` is determined by the path `EPICS_BASE`.
+1. In the build directory: we collect some information and decide what build process we will perform (from `RULES_E3`), calling `make` in the module directory with information passed as in `CONFIG_E3_MAKEFILE`. `EPICSVERSION` is determined by the path `EPICS_BASE`.